husinov/golang_tutorial/README.md

 # Golang Tutorial GeeksforGeeks

-This is a repo for saving my work)
+This repository was created, to save my programs in Golang

+Have a nice Journey:)